 In this article, I’ll explain two types of bias in artificial intelligence and machine learning: algorithmic/data bias and societal bias.
 I’ll explain how they occur, highlight some examples of AI bias in the news, and show how you can fight back by becoming more aware.

 A quick note on relevance: searching Google News for “AI bias” or “machine learning bias” returns a combined 330,000 results.
 Meanwhile, Google Trends shows a 300% increase in interest for these terms since 2016.
 This is no coincidence.
 Artificial intelligence is already at work in healthcare, finance, insurance, and law enforcement.
-And every month brings new stories of people getting hurt by biased AI and machine learning algorithms.
+But every month we hear new stories of biased AI and machine learning algorithms hurting people.

 Google Trends for “AI bias” (blue) and “machine learning bias” (red)

-Algorithmic bias (also known as data bias) arises when an AI is trained on biased data from the start.
-The less-obvious — and perhaps more insidious — cause of AI bias is societal.
+Algorithmic AI bias, also known as data bias, is when data scientists train their AI with biased data.
+Societal AI bias is less-obvious, and even more insidious.
 Algorithmic bias and data bias tend to go hand-in-hand.
 Let’s explore these first.

 Algorithmic Bias and Data Bias Explained

-Just as humans are products of their experiences, environments, and educations, so too is artificial intelligence a product of its algorithms and the data it learns from.
-And just as humans can develop skewed and illogical ways of thinking, so too can AI learn to think and make decisions that are biased and unethical.
+Humans are products of their experiences, environments, and educations.
+Similarly, artificial intelligence a product of its algorithms and the data it learns from.
 As Harvard Professor Vijay Janapa Reddi puts it, “I tend to think of [AI] bias very much as what the model has been taught.”

 That’s a 1-in-3 failure rate for a task where you’d have a 50% chance of success just by guessing randomly.